Lebanon History Museum

 The museum offers exhibits that cover a wide variety of real-life experiences from the people, the places, and the things that makes Lebanon what it is today.

-The Lebanon History Museum will be reopened to the public in April 2021 after 10 years of inactivity and we invite you to come and see our new updated exhibits!
+The Lebanon History Museum reopened to the public in April 2021 after 10 years of inactivity and we invite you to come and see our new updated exhibits!
 If you have any questions, please contact Kathleen Vail at 615.444.3647 ext.
 2320.
 The normal hours of operation will be from 8:00 AM – 4:00 PM Monday through Friday.
 Closed on all federal holidays.